nhjschulz/flashcontainer/README.md

 * Generate C-Source stubs for embedding into the application source amd testing environments
 * Generate Intel Hex files for flashing with a programmer
 * Generate GNU linker include file for mapping the parameter to absolute addresses
-* Generate A2L fragments for accessing the parameters from AUTOSAR test environments

 ## Installation